lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 In the intersection of the digital humanities and eighteenth century studies, I turn to bibliography.
-If there is any research more magnificent in its scope than [SOME BIG DH THING], it is work like Garside & Raven’s The English Novel.
+If there is any research as magnificent in its ambition than The Dictionary of Old English, it is work like Garside & Raven’s The English Novel.
 This kind of work seeks to be both comprehensive and accurate.
 [DESCRIBE THE SIMILARITIES I SEE. — Resources for future research] [Now I’m going to survey the kinds of digital corpora and non-digital bibliographic resources that I focus on.]